brahmastra2016/WS60/README.md

-# WS60
-⭕️ Web Scraping in 60 minutes
+### ⭕️ Web Scraping in 60 minutes

+Materials for the O'Reilly Online Live Training

+Presented by Max Humber on January 2, 2020